The Operator: Stevie Peters, CEO of Excursions Barcelona, based in Barcelona, Spain

 Now with 12 guides and around 6,600 customers per year, the business has quickly grown over the last nine years—sometimes doubling in sales volume annually.
-The company added more tour offerings outside of scuba diving and kayaking, including snorkeling, hiking, sailing, biking and walking tours in the Barcelona area.
-These additions upped the visibility of the company, making it the number one-ranked experience in search for relevant keywords.
-(Google “kayaking” and “barcelona” and Excursions Barcelona is first on the search page.)
+The company added more tour offerings outside of scuba diving and kayaking, including snorkeling, hiking, sailing, biking, and walking tours in the Barcelona area.
+These additions upped the visibility of the company, making it the number one-ranked experience in the search for relevant keywords.
+(Google “kayaking” and “Barcelona” and Excursions Barcelona is first on the search page.)

 Sales were strong, and the tour company was receiving the lion’s share of bookings through its website, with about 10% of sales coming from OTAs such as TripAdvisor and their city walking tours on GetYourGuide.

 But in just one year, from 2018 to 2019, website sales started to fall; OTA sales began to climb.
 Now, Excursions Barcelona is receiving 90% of their sales from OTAs, and just 10% from their website, making it feel like Peters is in competition with himself.